 Agreements with an employer

-Before you start a job, it is wise to settle all the formalities with your employer, such as working contract, the number of holiday days you are entitled to, your insurance coverage and your tax situation.
+Before you start a job, it is wise to settle all the formalities with your employer, such as formalizing a working contract, the number of holiday days you are entitled to, your insurance coverage and your tax situation.
 Also make sure you know the organization’s internal rules and regulations regarding the terms of employment.

 Balance with studies